Jersey-variant British passport: Design

 The design generally follows that of other British passports; however, like many other British territories and dependencies with separate passport offices, it replaces the text "United Kingdom" with other text.

 Current issue British passports are navy blue, as are Jersey-variant passports.

 The blue passport sports the Royal coat of arms emblazoned in the centre of the front cover.
 "BRITISH PASSPORT" is inscribed above the coat of arms and "BAILIWICK OF JERSEY" inscribed below.
 The biometric passport symbol appears at the bottom of the front cover.
-The rear cover of blue passports are also embossed with the floral emblems of England (Tudor rose), Northern Ireland (Shamrock), Scotland (Scotch thistle) and Wales (daffodil).
+The rear cover of blue passports are also embossed with the floral emblems of England (Tudor rose), Northern Ireland (Shamrock), Scotland (Scottish thistle) and Wales (daffodil).

 Jersey passports contain on their inside cover the following words in English only:

 His Britannic Majesty's Lieutenant Governor and Commander-in-Chief of Jersey (Channel Islands) and its dependencies requests and requires in the Name of His Majesty all those whom it may concern to allow the bearer to pass freely without let or hindrance and to afford such assistance and protection as may be necessary.

 Prior to 1988, all Jersey-variant British passports were navy blue, like the other British passports.
 Between 1988 and 2020, they were burgundy and endorsed with the words "EUROPEAN UNION BRITISH ISLANDS".
 British Islands refers to the collective territory of the United Kingdom and Crown dependencies.

 Passports issued after the reign Queen Elizabeth II ended read "His Majesty", whereas passports issued during Elizabeth II's reign read "Her Majesty".